mrajkarnikar/project_02/README.md

 - LSTM (Long Short Term Memory)
 - GRU(Gated Recurrent Units)

 We also used Hyper Parameter Tuning to come up with best parameter for our model training.
-Amoung the available hyper parameter tuning methods available we implemented RandomSearch and hyperband.
+Among the available hyper parameter tuning methods available, we implemented RandomSearch and Hyperband.

 ## Methodology